Permanently remove files and folders from a git repository

 Which will go through the whole commits history in the repository, one by one change the commit objects and rewrite the entire tree.

-We used -r (recursive) parameter for recursive remove, and -f (force) to ignore nonexistent files (since folder/files may not be introduced to the repository within the commits range on which we do branch filter).
+We use -r (recursive) parameter for recursive remove, and -f (force) to ignore nonexistent files (since folder/files may not be introduced to the repository within the commits range on which we do branch filter).

 You can also specify range between commits, where you like to filter: